 worked on the analysis of chemical shifts and chemical shift anisotropies in

 proteins, and on loop motions in proteins.
-Now at Goldman-Sachs.
+Now working at Cruise Automation

 - Junchao Xia, firstname.lastname@example.org,

 post-doctoral fellow, who worked on force field and NMR analyses of

 carbohydrates.
 Now at the Princeton Research Software Engineering Group

 - Joachim Latzer, email@example.com, post-doctoral

 fellow, worked on structural and thermodynamics aspects of phosphorylation.

 Now on the faculty at Southwestern College in Chula Vista, CA.